khakhalin/Dynamic-clamp-2018/reviews and responses.md

 pattern/strength of synaptic input?
 If so, this data should be shown.
 If not, it should be made clear that this is an assumption/ theoretical prediction.

-In the submitted document, these lines said:
+In the originally submitted pdf, lines 2 to 5 read:

 "We then examined whether different types of sensory activation would differentially reshape
 temporal intrinsic tuning in tectal neurons.
 As changes in intrinsic properties seemed
 homeostatic (increased activation led to reduced spiking), by the same logic, one could expect shorter stimuli (flashes) to selectively suppress responses to shorter synaptic inputs."

-Here we are not talking about our conditional stimuli alterning the pattern of synaptic inputs; we just refer to the fact that during the stimulation, shorter stimuli (such as instantaneous flashes, that are technically the shortest stimuli possible) would cause faster visual inputs to the tectum, compared to longer stimuli (second-long continuous transitions) that would cause slower inputs.
-In this study, we did not measure actual synaptic responses in the tectum during conditioning, but from previous studies we know that responses to flashes are actually much shorter than responses to looming stimuli (Khakhalin 2014), as described in the beginning of the "Results" section, and then again in the "Methods".
+Here we are not implying that our conditional stimuli altered the pattern of synaptic inputs; rather, we refer to the fact that _during_ the stimulation, shorter stimuli (such as instantaneous flashes, which technically makes them the shortest stimuli possible) would cause faster visual inputs to the tectum, compared to longer, continuous transitions (second-long looms).
+Within this study, we did not measure actual synaptic responses in the tectum during conditioning, but from previous studies, we know that responses to flashes are indeed much shorter than responses to looming stimuli (Khakhalin 2014, Khakhalin 2019).
+We refer to these studies in the beginning of the "Results" section, and then again in the "Methods".

-We now changed the wording of this sentence, to make this logic clearer.
+For page 5, we now changed the wording, to make this logic clearer.

-"As changes in intrinsic properties seemed homeostatic (increased activation led to reduced spiking), by the same logic, one could expect that exposure to shorter sensory stimuli (flashes; Khakhalin et al. 2014) would selectively suppress spiking in repsonse to shorter synaptic inputs."
+"As changes in intrinsic properties seemed homeostatic (increased activation led to reduced spiking), by the same logic, one could expect that exposure to shorter sensory stimuli (instantaneous flashes; Khakhalin et al. 2014) would selectively suppress spiking in response to faster synaptic inputs."

 > Page 5, line 5: “As changes in intrinsic properties seemed homeostatic (increased activation led to